- Where: Various according to community requests (subject to prioritisation)

 The formal consultation for this will open on Friday 18th February and will close on Friday 11th March.

 As outlined in the above map, other areas set to be consulted include the west of Bassett; Bitterne Park; the Highfield and Portswood area; Townhill Park; the Shirley and Freemantle area; Polygon and Banister Park; Woolston and Itchen; the north of Peartree; the south of St Denys; Hollybrook; Sholing; and the city centre.
 Consultation and delivery of 20mph speed limits in these areas will take place over the next two years.
-Requests for further areas will be opened up again later this year.

 To help raise driver awareness of speed limits in the city, the council will be investing in new mobile Vehicle Activated Speed signs (VAS).
 These will also be used to monitor speeds in areas, alongside automatic speed and traffic monitoring methods.